-INTERCOLLEGIATE BASKETBALL - WOMEN, FALL
+INTERCOLLEGIATE BASKETBALL - WOMEN, FALL LABORATORY: 81 contact hours per semester

 This course is intended for members of the Women's Intercollegiate Basketball team.
 The course will provide instruction and training in the skills, knowledge, techniques, strategies, conditioning and teamwork required for intercollegiate basketball competition.
-LIMITATION ON ENROLLMENT: ENROLLMENT IS BASED ON A SUCCESSFUL
+LIMITATION ON ENROLLMENT: ENROLLMENT IS BASED ON A SUCCESSFUL TRYOUT.